Challenges with seeing distant objects through telescopes

 Hex Class Deformable Mirror

 Hex deformable mirrors offer the ability to tip, tilt, and piston multiple segments in varous sized arrays.
 Boston Micromachines Hex DMs are in prominent astronomical testbeds around the world to help improve wavefront correction capabilities and can be used as primary mirror surrogates to test cutting edge telescope concepts.
 Learn more on the Hex Tip-Tilt-Piston pageRead more >

 Your desire for exploration shouldn't be hampered by wavefront aberrations.
 Let us help you choose the best deformable mirror for your system

-so you can focus on moving your discovery forward.
+so you can focus on moving your discovery forward with adaptive optics in astronomy.
 Contact us today.